kohler/masstree-beta/README.md

 </pre>

-`LOG_DIRS` is a comma-separated list of directories storing Masstree logs, and `CHECKPOINT_DIRS` is a comm-separated list of directory storing Masstree checkpoints.
+`LOG_DIRS` is a comma-separated list of directories storing Masstree logs, and `CHECKPOINT_DIRS` is a comma-separated list of directories storing Masstree checkpoints.
+Masstree will write its logs to the `LOG_DIRS` and periodic checkpoints to the `CHECKPOINT_DIRS`.
+(Both logging and multithreading are performed using multiple cores, so there are several log and checkpoint files.)
+Alternatively, run `./mtd -n` to turn off logging.

-To run `rw1` workload with `mtclient` on the same machine as `mtd`, run:
+To run the `rw1` workload with `mtclient` on the same machine as `mtd`, run:

 <pre>
 $ ./mtclient -s 127.0.0.1 rw1